-- ➤ The Course Director notifies the Learner's faculty advisor, the Director of Didactic Education, the Program Director and the Academic and Professional Performance Review Committee (APPRC). - APPRC will review the Learner's course documents confirming failure of the course. - The Program Director will then authorize Academic Separation and notify the Dean of the School of Health Sciences and Human Performance and the Provost. - ➤ The Learner will then enter the Deceleration Process. - All Learners that are placed on Academic Separation will be offered a one-time opportunity to reenter at the point of the failed course. - The Learner has 5 business days from the date the final course grade is posted to submit their written acceptance of the one-time offer for deceleration to the Program Director via email. - The Learner will receive a written response from the Program Director acknowledging the Learner's acceptance into deceleration. - An individualized academic plan of remediation will be discussed with the Learner. - In order to be re-instated in the program the Learner must demonstrate competency in the knowledge and skills of all
+Academic Separation Strategy Duration of Academic Standing ➤ Learner fails one course The Course Director notifies the Learner's faculty advisor, the Director of Didactic Education, the Program Director and the Academic and Professional Performance Review Committee (APPRC).
+APPRC will review the Learner's course documents confirming failure of the course.
+The Program Director will then authorize Academic Separation and notify the Dean of the School of Health Sciences and Human Performance and the Provost.
+The Learner will then enter the Deceleration Process.
+All Learners that are placed on Academic Separation will be offered a one-time opportunity to reenter at the point of the failed course.
+The Learner has 5 business days from the date the final course grade is posted to submit their written acceptance of the one-time offer for deceleration to the Program Director via e- mail.
+The Learner will receive a written response from the Program Director acknowledging the Learner's acceptance into deceleration.
+An individualized academic plan of remediation will be discussed with the Learner.
+In order to be re-instated in the program the Learner during the didactic year.
+In dates for both the written and clinical examinations w be arranged by the faculty.
+Upon successful completion of each examination the Learner will reenter at the point of the failed course.
+The failed course must be successfully repeated (the next examination if a formed)